EJ-G0mez/advanced_Inventory_System/README.md

-      actor droppedActor = spawnActor(/*Class=*/ getItemData.itemClass, /*SpawnTransformLocation=*/ getDropLocation()); //it will create a new actor with the item characteristics and position where it was last placed delay(.2); // This delay is added to allow the game to save apporpirately with entering a nullPointerException Save_Data_Level saveData = ((BPThirdPersonGameMode) getGameMode()).Save_Data_Level; //We have the save data of Game add(saveData.actorAdded, (soft reference) getItemData.itemClass, getActorTransform(droppedActor)); //we add the dropped items to the save data saveGameToSlot(saveData, ((BPThirdPersonGameMode) getGameMode()).levelDataSlot); //we save the game in a save file DEBUGPrintContent();
+      actor droppedActor = spawnActor(/*Class=*/ getItemData.itemClass, /*SpawnTransformLocation=*/ getDropLocation()); //it will create a new actor with the item characteristics and position where it was last placed delay(.2); // This delay is added to allow the game to save apporpirately with entering a nullPointerException Save_Data_Level saveData = ((BPThirdPersonGameMode) getGameMode()).Save_Data_Level; //We have the save data of Game add(saveData.actorAdded, (soft reference) getItemData.itemClass, getActorTransform(droppedActor)); //we add the dropped items to the save data distionary saveGameToSlot(saveData, ((BPThirdPersonGameMode) getGameMode()).levelDataSlot); //we save the game in a save file DEBUGPrintContent();
     }